Akuli/jou/CONTRIBUTING.md

 - Valgrinding is slow.
 Most tests are about compiler errors, and `make valgrind` would take several minutes if they weren't skipped.
 - Most problems in error message code are spotted by non-valgrinded tests.

+There are also a few other ways to run the tests.
+You can look at `.github/workflows/` to see how the CI runs tests.

 Sometimes the fuzzer discovers a bug that hasn't been caught with tests.
 It mostly finds bugs in the tokenizer,